JoeyCacciatore3/Pulito/docs/architecture.md

 ## Overview

+Pulito consists of two separate applications:

+1. **Marketing Website** - Standalone SvelteKit app in `marketing/` folder (deployed to GitHub Pages)
+2. **Desktop Application** - Tauri app in `src/` folder (bundled as desktop packages)

-Pulito is a desktop application built with Tauri 2.2+, combining a Rust backend with a Svelte 5 frontend.
+This document describes the **Desktop Application** architecture.
+The desktop app is built with Tauri 2.2+, combining a Rust backend with a Svelte 5 frontend.
 The architecture follows a clean separation of concerns with IPC communication between frontend and backend.

 ## Technology Stack